thepercentageguy/ceramic-engine.github.io/content/guides/03-appendices/03-platform-setup.md

 <p class="extra-info">Building for Android can be done from Mac, Linux and Windows<p>

 * Install [Android Studio](https://developer.android.com/studio)
-* Install [Android NDK r15c](https://developer.android.com/ndk/downloads/older_releases.html) or more recent [NDK r21e](https://github.com/android/ndk/wiki/Unsupported-Downloads#r21e).
+* Install [NDK r21e](https://github.com/android/ndk/wiki/Unsupported-Downloads#r21e) (other versions are not guaranteed to work so you should use this one).

 HXCPP needs to know where your Android SDK and Android NDK are installed.
 To solve that, you need to add some info inside your `.hxcpp-config.xml` (that should be located inside your home directory.
 If not, you can create it).